1999–2000 Los Angeles Lakers season: Season standings

+Regular season summary

 The Lakers went 31-19 during the shortened lockout season of 1998–99, good enough to claim the fourth spot of the Western Conference.
 They cruised past the Rockets on the first round, before bowing down to the eventual champions, the Spurs.

 The Lakers started their season without Kobe Bryant, who missed the first month of the regular season due to a preseason hand injury, so Phil Jackson used veteran forwards such as A.C.
 Green and Glen Rice to fill the void left by Bryant.